 In the second part of the OVA, we see Chise’s relatives becoming more upset in their dealings with her due to her powers to see spirits who are capable of causing her harm.
-The situation is heartwrenching in her point of view as we watch her being utterly rejected by people who are supposed to be family, not making any real palpable attempts at trying to understand why she is having trouble with communication her feelings.
+The situation is heartwrenching in her point of view as we watch her being utterly rejected by people who are supposed to be family, who refuse to make any real palpable attempts at trying to understand why she is having trouble with communicating her feelings.

 The storybook, “The Lonely Little Star” is what connects the parts of the OVA together.

 The symbolism of stars is tied to light and darkness.
 Stars float in the darkness and are seemingly alone in space, but they are connected to other stars, no matter how far apart they are.
 The recurring theme of light and the symbol of the child of a star are meant to be a message of hope.
 One that inspires Chise to continue living and moving forward in life, despite the hardships she endures before her fateful encounter with Elias.

 A trope introduced in the OVA is Riichi’s romance with Mayumi Niikura because it’s reminiscent of all the tragic romances Chise will encounter in the series; her own relationship with Elias being ambiguous and not leaning too heavily as a passionate romance itself, but a warm connection between two people seeking acceptance from the other person.
 As a new character and someone who develops a friendship with a young Chise fits as a parallel to her, Riichi exists as a ghostly entity, stuck within the confines of a magical world.
 They both suffer from the fate of being related to magic in some shape or form but are connected with their love of books, finding solace in escaping reality for a time to immerse themselves into the realm of fiction.